pramodnk7/Referal_log_APP/README.md

 If new user sign up with this referal code, both gets 100 points.

 This is done using django and docker-compose.
+So you need to install docker and docker-compose in your machine.

 Once the branch is checkedout, follow below command